CONJUNCTIONS: A Web Exclusive

 resides; and ability to deal with the general as such is one of the gifts that a

 mathematical education should bestow.

 5. IYI According to most sources, G. F. L. P. Cantor was not just a mathematician—he had an actual Philosophy of the Infinite.
 It was weird and quasi-religious and, not surprisingly, abstract.
 At one point Cantor tried to switch his U. Halle job from the math dept. to philosophy; the request was turned down.
 Admittedly, this was not one of his stabler periods.

 6. IYI The source of this pernicious myth is Aristotle, who is in certain respects the villain of our whole Story.

 7. A compelling parallel here is the fact that most of us fly despite knowing that a definite percentage of commercial airliners crash every year.
 This gets into the various different kinds of knowing v. ‘knowing,’ though.
 Plus it involves etiquette, since commercial air travel is public and a kind of group confidence comes into play.
 This is why turning to inform your seatmate of the precise statistical probability of your plane crashing is not false but cruel: you are messing with the delicate psychological infrastructure of her justification for flying.

 IYI Depending on mood/time, it might strike you as interesting that people who cannot summon this strange faith in principles that cannot be rationally justified, and so cannot fly, are commonly referred to as having an ‘irrational fear’ of flying.

-Excerpted from the forthcoming Everything and More by David Foster Wallace.
-Copyright (c) 2003 by David Foster Wallace.
-With permission of Atlas Books-W. W. Norton & Company, Inc. Publication date October 13, 2003.
+Excerpted from Everything and More by David Foster Wallace (forthcoming at the time of this September 18, 20013 publication).
+Copyright © 2003 by David Foster Wallace.
+With permission of Atlas Books/W. W. Norton & Company, Inc.